bradenrichardson/life/README.md

 - Codepipeline source to be found in a separate repository (life-app)
 - Codepipeline infra still setup with CF script from life-infra

+# Features
+- Provide monthly summaries (similar to UP) for any metric/dataset
+- Display a web page with a default template
+- Ability to create and customize templates
+- Ability to be provisioned for multiple users
+    - What infrastructure is shared?
+    - How will sensitive data like API keys be handled?
+    - Would this need to be user friendly or could they deploy their own cf script?
+    - What about both?
+Free tier with open source code, you just have to use your own aws account etc
+    - And then a paid tier for a managed service with a margin on top
+    - You would need a design in which it could cater to 1 user or many without additional modifications
+    - A module design needs to be considered, with loosely coupled architecture.
+Think SNS or SQS messages in between services with proper authentication and secrets management throughout the entire process

+# Roadmap

+0.1 - All infrastructure provisioned and connected, but not configured to perform a specific task yet

+0.2 - Database configured and lambdas able to write to db

+0.3 - Lambdas configured to write to database

+0.4 - Amazon quicksight configured with database as source

+0.5 - Codepipeline configured

+0.6 - Basic web app deploying with custom domain name etc

+0.7 - Web app displays templates from Quicksight

+0.8 - UI/UX strategy implemented

+0.9 - Security and authorization audit